Bio

 LONGER VERSION

-Kathryn is currently Associate Lecturer in Information Studies at Curtin University in Perth, Western Australia.
+Kathryn currently works as Skills Development Lead (HASS & Indigenous) for the Australian Research Data Commons.
+Until December 2023 she worked as Lecturer in Information Management at the University of South Australia.
+Before this she spent a year as Senior Librarian (Copyright) at the University of Western Australia after a decade as Senior Lecturer in the LARIS (Libraries, Archives, Records and Information Science) discipline area at Curtin University in Perth, Western Australia.
 She has previously worked as Emerging Technology Specialist at Murdoch University, a cataloguer, systems librarian, legal librarian and managed a community information service.

 In 2009 Kathryn was awarded the Jean Arnot Memorial Fellowship by the State Library of New South Wales.
 She was also recipient of the 2009 VALA:Libraries Technology and the Future Inc Travelling Scholarship, which allowed her to travel to the United States to research libraries that developed Open Source Software for her Masters thesis.

-Kathryn regularly presents about the educational and community-building value of new web tools, the changing role of libraries and creating learning environments.
+Kathryn regularly presents about the futures of librarianship and the changing role of information services.
 She is enthusiastic about new models of collaboration like Open Source Software, Open Access publishing, Creative Commons and unconferences – and how this collaboration can transform cultural institutions.

 She enjoys leading discussions and creating workshops where everyone learns from each other.

-You can connect with Kathryn on her blog Librarians Matter., (librariansmatter.com), at the collaborative Australian blog Libraries Interact (librariesinteract.info) and at KathrynGreenhill.com.
+You can connect with Kathryn on her blog Librarian Smatter., (librariansmatter.com) and at KathrynGreenhill.com.

 FURTHER INFORMATION